South Shore High School (Brooklyn)

 forcing its first principal, Max Bromer, to resign.
 A riot occurred outside the school on the last day of classes in June 1987; one student was shot to death off campus in May 1990; in July 1990 a student was shot right outside the school in the rotunda and died in the hospital five days later.
 Another student was stabbed to death in a stairwell in September 1992.

 Because of increasing security problems, South Shore High School is now closed and its final class graduated in June 2014.
-Five smaller schools are now operating on the campus: Brooklyn Theater Arts High School, Brooklyn Bridge Academy, Brooklyn Generation School, Victory Collegiate High School and, Academy for Conservation and the Environment, as well as the South Shore Young Adult Borough Center (YABC), an alternative high school evening program and a charter school, making a total of seven schools in the building.
+Five smaller schools are now operating on the campus: Brooklyn Theatre Arts High School, Brooklyn Bridge Academy, Brooklyn Community High School for Excellence and Equity (Brooklyn X), Victory Collegiate High School and, Academy for Conservation and the Environment, as well as the South Shore Young Adult Borough Center (YABC), an alternative high school evening program and a charter school, making a total of seven schools in the building.

 The Brooklyn Comprehensive Night High School operated on the campus of South Shore High School beginning in 1970, but was closed in 2014.